CarolinaRVB/ArticleReview/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/CarolinaRVB/ArticleReview/HEAD?urlpath=%2Fvoila%2Frender%2FArticle_Interactive.ipynb)

+NOTE: If it's your first time, Binder is a bit slow building the page given it's dimension.
+My suggestion is that you leave the tab loading, it can take up a few minutes!
 ## Overview

 This project aims to streamline the article review process by incorporating interactivity through Jupyter notebooks.
 The primary features include: